nickgashkov/autofactoryboy/README.md

 - [ ] Add support for `ManyToManyField` with a custom `through` model;
 - [ ] Do not generate automatically declaration for fields with defaults.
+- [ ] Add some kind of registry to allow extending builders.